 My girls love playing with sand lately, so having a large sandbox is a bonus at playgrounds.
 The sandbox was big enough for four or five kids to play comfortably.
 There is no water feature which was disappointing for my older one, but lucky for Mom — less mess!
 Be sure to bring your own toys; there are no toys available to play here.

 Tassajara Park is not busy on weekday afternoons.
 Weekends get busier but not overcrowded.

 Planning to have a meal here?
 Wooden benches surround the edges of the park.
 Large trees provide shade for two picnic tables.
-The grass field is plenty large for both picnickers and kids throwing balls around.

-The bathroom (clean!) is in the same building as the pottery studio where adults can go for drop-in sessions on Mondays nights (7-9:30pm $11/resident $13.5/non-resident).
+Bathroom: The bathroom (clean!) is in the same building as the pottery studio where adults can go for drop-in sessions on Mondays nights (7-9:30pm $11/resident $13.5/non-resident).
 You need to purchase the key from the El Cerrito Community Center for $18 to use it.
 When you return the key, you get your money back.
-There's no deadline to return the key.
+There’s no deadline to return the key.
 This is true for all El Cerrito parks.

 We will definitely return to Tassajara Park!